 Kevin Patton, Park Manager

-Gold Head Branch State Park is one of Florida's oldest state parks.
-Gold Head was developed and constructed in the 1930s by the CCC (Civilian Conservation Corps).
-If you are interested in the Great Depression Area New Deal architecture, Gold Head is the place to visit.
-The majority of the park facilities were built during this era.
+Gold Head Branch State Park is one of Florida's oldest state parks, developed and constructed in the 1930s by the Civilian Conservation Corps (CCC).
+If you are interested in Great Depression Era New Deal architecture, Gold Head is the place to visit.
+The majority of the park facilities were built at that time.

-If you are into birding, the park has a great variety of birds including American bald eagles, Eastern and Osceola wild turkeys.
-In the evenings, hundreds of wood ducks as well as good numbers of black-bellied whistling ducks fly into the area lakes and ponds to roost.
-The first real cold front in September usually kicks off the fall migration of the Neo-Tropical migrants.
+If you are into birding, the park has a great variety of birds including American bald eagles plus Eastern and Osceola wild turkeys.
+In the evenings, hundreds of wood ducks as well as good numbers of black-bellied whistling ducks fly to area lakes and ponds to roost.
+The first real cold front in September usually kicks off the fall migration of the neo-tropical migrants.
 These small birds come through the area feeding on their way to their wintering grounds in Central and South America.
 Some migrants island hop through the Caribbean and others fly all the way across the Gulf of Mexico.
 They then return through this area in April.

-Gold Head has many miles of hiking trails including seven miles of equestrian trails and five miles of the Florida Trail.
+Gold Head has many miles of hiking trails including 7 miles of equestrian trails and 5 miles of the Florida Trail.
 Some of our hiking trails run down through the ravine system.
-The drastic habitat change from the ravine system to the open sand hill provides for a unique hiking experience.
+The drastic habitat change from the ravine system to the open sandhill provides for a unique hiking experience.

-The park's cabins and campgrounds can be busy anytime of the year, so if you plan on staying overnight at the park, please plan well ahead of time by making your reservations through Reserve America online or by phone at 1-800-326-3521.
+The park's cabins and campgrounds can be busy anytime of the year, so if you plan on staying overnight at the park, please plan well ahead of time.
+Make your reservations through Reserve America or by calling 1-800-326-3521.

-Please come visit us at Gold Head and enjoy natural beauty and a multitude of recreational opportunities.
+Please visit us at Gold Head and enjoy natural beauty and a multitude of recreational opportunities.